jjbailey/browse/README.md

 browse has several scrolling/following modes.

-- Scrolling up and down is continuous, meaning once started, scrolling continues until it is instructed to stop.
-Think of the scroll and tail commands as toggle switches.
+- Scrolling up and down in browse is a continuous process, providing a seamless browsing experience.
+Once initiated, it persists until you decide to halt it.
+Consider the scroll and tail commands as toggle switches.

-- When scrolling down hits EOF, browse enters follow mode, reading and displaying the input file two lines at a time.
+- When scrolling down hits EOF, browse enters follow mode, reading and displaying two lines per read of the input file.

-- The tail command jumps to and follows EOF, reading and displaying the input file up to 256 lines at a time.
+- The tail command jumps to and follows EOF, reading and displaying the input file as fast as browse can read it.

 - The cursor position indicates whether or not browse is following the file.
 If the cursor is in the lower left-hand corner, browse is following.
 If the cursor is in the upper left-hand corner, browse is idle.

 ## Saved Sessions